Security24/03/2026· 2 min read

 • During geopolitical crises, government agencies increase surveillance

-3. Protection Against Misinformation
+3. Protection Against Scams & Phishing

 Risk: Fake alerts and scams spreading via SMS, email, and social media.